Wood Species Used for Our Amish Furniture

 What Types of Wood Are Best for Your Furniture?

 Which type of wood should you choose for your furniture?
 We offer you the option to customize all of our wooden pieces with a choice of wood species.
+Whether you opt for rich, dark woods like rustic walnut, light options like rustic pine and quartersawn white oak or unique grains like brown maple, we know you’ll find furniture you love in our selection of custom handmade wood pieces.
 Depending on the look you desire, you may decide to match your existing décor or find something new and different.
 You really can’t go wrong when you can pick your own wood.